Guidelines for References for Applicants to Graduate Programs in Mathematics at the University of Kentucky

 - How long, how well, and in what way have you known the applicant?

-- Is the applicant mature and emotionally stable?
+- Is the applicant mature and professional?

 - How well-developed are the applicant's teaching, tutoring, and computing skills?